txthinking/brook/docs/README.md

     -   The Brook CLI file is an **independent command file**, it can be said that there is no concept of installation, just download this file to your computer, **run it after granting it executable permissions in the command line interface**
     -   Brook CLI file has both **server function** and **client function**, Brook CLI file also has **many other independent functions**
     -   If you are under Linux and you are not very familiar with Linux, **It is strongly recommended to use the ubuntu system and root user** to run commands.
-The command to switch to the root user is `$ sudo su`
+The command to switch to the root user is `sudo su`
     -   **Each function of Brook requires only one command, no configuration is required**

 -   Brook GUI file